The world is full of injustices.

 How will you involve yourself in the social issues you care about?

-Try the ideas outlined above to become an active participant in solving some of the world’s problems, bringing more justice to underserved communities, or just letting others who’ve been marginalized know that you care.
+Try the ideas outlined above to become an active participant in solving some of the world’s problems, bringing more justice to underserved communities, or letting others who’ve been marginalized know you care.